hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
          <br>In order to utilize R effectively, you will need to understand what types of data you can use in R and also how you can store data in "objects" or "variables". <br><br>This lesson will cover:<br>
-             - How can you assign a value to a object<br>
+             - Assigning a value to a object<br>
              - What types of information can you store in R<br>
              - What are the different objects that you can use to store data in R<br><br>
         </details>